 From time to time our Board of Directors grants common stock or common share purchase options or warrants to selected directors, officers, employees and consultants as equity compensation to such persons on a stand-alone basis outside of any of our formal stock plans.
 The terms of these grants are individually negotiated.
-There were no stock option grants to either employees or directors during the fiscal year ended March 31, 2016.
+There were no stock option grants to either employees or directors during the fiscal years ended March 31, 2017 and March 31, 2016.